What is Status of Residence?

 Step 5: Notification of the place of residence

-After entry to Japan, you are required to visit the municipal office of the city where you are going to live and notify the place of residence.
+After entry to Japan, you are required to visit the municipal office of the city where you are going to live to notify the place of residence.
 You have to complete this notification within 14 days from the date when you find the place to live in Japan.